MapNet2025/Mapnet2025.github.io/_pages/register.md

 Early career grants are defined as within 7 years post graduation from last qualification.

-To apply please indicate you wish to be considered when submitting an abstract, they will be awarded based on quality of the abstract.
+To apply please submit a short paragrpah about why you wish to attend MapNet and indicate if you are applying for a student or early career grant when submitting an abstract.
+Travel grants will be awarded based on quality of the abstract and reason for wanting to attend MapNet.

 <!--
 - MapNet registration is now open